 1 Spring Street

 The Emerald Tourist Railway Board (which operates the Puffing Billy Railway) has undertaken to implement Victoria's Child Safe Standards as recommended by the Victorian Ombudsman.

 The Child Safe Standards require organisations to have embedded policies, procedures and strategies to create a safe environment for children and help protect them from abuse and neglect.

-The department will oversee the Board's implementation of the Child Safe Standards and will commission a review on implementation progress by 25 June 2019.
-This review will be conducted by the Commission for Children and Young People.
+The department will oversee the Board's implementation of the Child Safe Standards are working on a review conducted by the Commission for Children and Young People.

 More information about the Child Safe Standards can be found on the Commission for Children and Young People website.

 The Emerald Tourist Railway Board is responsible for the operation of the Puffing Billy Railway.